segmentio/segment-docs/src/connections/destinations/catalog/actions-the-trade-desk-crm/index.md

 ## Public Beta Instructions

-* The Segment team will need to enable the feature for your Engage spaces.
+* The Segment team needs to enable the feature for your Engage spaces.
-* Once you agree to join the public beta, Segment will enable all Engage spaces that are part of your Segment workspace.
+* Once you agree to join the public beta, Segment enables all Engage spaces that are part of your Segment workspace.
 * New Engage spaces you create won't be automatically enrolled.
 Contact your Account Team/CSM to get these spaces enrolled.

 ## Limitations

-* An audience must have at least 1500 unique members; otherwise, the destination will fail, and the data will not be synced.
+* An audience must have at least 1500 unique members; otherwise, the destination fails, and the data won't sync.
 * Audience sync occurs once per day.
 * Audience sync is a full sync.

 ## FAQs

-1. **How is the CRM Segment Created?**
+#### How is the CRM Segment Created?

 When connecting your audience from your Engage source to an enabled TTD destination, there's no need to manually create CRM Segments.
-Segment will automatically generate a CRM Segment in your TTD account, mirroring the name of the audience linked to the TTD instance.
+Segment automatically generates a CRM Segment in your TTD account, mirroring the name of the audience linked to the TTD instance.

-2. **How does TTD handle emails that don't already exist?**
+#### How does TTD handle emails that don't already exist?

 The CRM endpoint maps email addresses into UID2s.
-If it's a valid email address, TTD will always generate a UID2 for it.
+If it's a valid email address, TTD generates a UID2 for it.
 However, if there are no bid requests coming in from the SSP with the specific UID2, then the ID would exist in the segment until it hits the TTL and won't be used when purchasing an impression.

-3. **What PII format should I send?**
+#### What PII format should I send?

 The Trade Desk recommends transmitting personally identifiable information (PII) in its original, non-hashed format.
 TTD's preference is to handle the hashing of the data on their end.